-Last Saturday, an enthusiastic Paris for Her group enjoyed a 3-hour walking tour in some of the most typical and beautiful covered passages in Paris, near the Grands Boulevards.
+Last Saturday, an enthusiastic A City for Her group enjoyed a 3-hour walking tour in some of the most typical and beautiful covered passages in Paris, near the Grands Boulevards.

 They followed Isabelle, who first guided them through the Passage des Panoramas, which is considered the first covered walkway in Paris.
 Built in 1799, it has retained its old-fashioned charm and merchant spirit.